 Note how Paul emphasizes he is the last apostle.
 His being called by Jesus to be an apostle was so unusual that Paul compares it to a woman who was past normal childbearing years having a baby.

 There are no more apostles!
 Thus, there are no new scriptures.
 When witnessing to Mormons, however, this is not what we suggest emphasizing.

 Does it contradict established Scripture?

-Any “scripture” which contradicts the message of the apostles is to be firmly rejected.
+Any “scripture” that contradicts the apostles’ message is to be firmly rejected.

 We can use this second criterion to good effect when witnessing.
 The LDS Church markets the Book of Mormon as another testament to Jesus Christ.
-Most Mormons blindly accept their church’s statement that nothing in the Book of Mormon contradicts the Bible.
+Many Mormons blindly accept their church’s statement that nothing contradicts the Bible in the Book of Mormon.
 Therefore, we could ask if it would be proper to use this criterion to evaluate the Book of Mormon.
 Most Mormons readily agree.
 We could then compare 2 Nephi 25:23 with Ephesians 2:8-9.
 In this way, we return to the main thing, the good news of complete salvation in Jesus.

 We could do this with other passages as well.
-A couple of other examples are 2 Nephi 2:22-25 with Romans 5:12-19 or Alma 11:36-37 with Romans 5:8.
+Some other examples are 2 Nephi 2:22-25 with Romans 5:12-19 or Alma 11:36-37 with Romans 5:8.
 Be intentional, however, in working to keep the focus on salvation.